 The digital currency bitcoin allows users around the world to make low-cost, peer-to-peer payments with a faster processing time than international bank transfers.
-But how fast are bitcoin transactions?
-In this article, we will discuss how bitcoin transactions are confirmed and how long bitcoin transactions normally take.
+How fast?
+Currently, the average bitcoin transaction takes 116 minutes, give or take a few.
+Here’s why.

 Confirming Bitcoin Transactions

 When you make a payment using bitcoin, your transaction needs to be confirmed by the bitcoin network, so the payment can be completed.
 First, your transaction goes into the “unconfirmed transactions pool,” a list of all the pending bitcoin transactions.
 From there, it is picked up by participants in the peer-to-peer bitcoin network who then use their computing power to validate your transaction.